-- 8.6 Write the balanced chemical equations for the synthesis of boric acid and boron 4.0pt nitride. - 8.7 Draw the molecular structures of the $B_3O_6^{3-}$ ion, boric acid, and a single twodimensional boron nitride sheet.
+- 8.6 WRITE the balanced chemical equations for the synthesis of boric acid and 4.0pt boron nitride. - 8.7 DRAW the molecular structures of the $B_3O_6^{3-}$ ion, boric acid, and a single twodimensional boron nitride sheet.
 Hint: show at least 10 B atoms in the boron nitride structure.